-In many cases this creates a barrier for women seeking help.
-Most domestic violence shelters can’t accommodate pets and many women who experience abuse are isolated from family and friends, so women who want to leave abuse often face a hard choice between staying in a violent home to protect their pets or leaving their animals behind.
-Pets in Transition offers extended, confidential foster care for pets so women can transition to violence free lives.
+Both of these cases demonstrate barriers for individuals seeking help.
+Most domestic violence shelters can’t accommodate pets and many women who experience abuse are isolated from family and friends.
+Similarly, individuals in need of mental health support are prohibited from bringing pets into the facilities with them.
+Pets in Transition offers extended, confidential foster care for pets so individuals can transition to violence-free, healthy lives.

 Who is eligible for the program?

-Anyone who is experiencing violence or knows someone who is experiencing violence is welcome to the information and general resources we provide.
-To access foster-based care for pet(s), women must be residents of Marianne’s Place or clients of the Canadian Mental Health Association Waterloo Wellington who are hospitalized for mental health or addiction.
+Anyone who is, or knows someone who is, experiencing violence or mental health struggles, is welcome to the information and general resources we provide.
+To access foster-based care for pet(s), individuals must be residents of Marianne’s Place or clients of the Canadian Mental Health Association Waterloo Wellington who are hospitalized for mental health or addiction.